top itsm software 2026

 A CMDB is only useful when it reflects reality.
 In most environments, that means it has to be kept current through high-frequency discovery cycles as infrastructure changes.
 Manual updates cannot keep pace.
 Stale CMDB data leads to incidents that take longer to resolve, changes that fail because dependencies were not mapped, and audit reports that do not reflect actual infrastructure.

-According to industry research,98% of organizations say a single hour of unplanned downtime costs more than $100,000, and for a third of enterprises, that figure climbs between $1 million and $5 million per hour.
+According to the ITIC 2025 Hourly Cost of Downtime Survey, 91% of SME and large enterprises say a single hour of unplanned downtime costs more than $300,000.
 Inaccurate CMDB data is a direct contributor to that cost.

-Virima solves this with high-frequency discovery cycles, both agent-based and agentless, across on-premise and cloud environments (AWS and Azure).
+Virima solves this with high-frequency discovery cycles, both agent-based and agentless, across on-premises and cloud environments, with connectors for AWS and Azure.
 It also includes full IT asset management for hardware and software lifecycle tracking, so teams get operational and financial visibility in one platform.

-(See how reducing MTTR ties directly to CMDB accuracy.)
+See how reducing MTTR ties directly to CMDB accuracy.
+Request a demo to see Virima’s discovery in action →

 Built for the agentic IT era: trusted runtime truth

 The next question every ITSM buyer is now asking is whether their data is ready for AI agents to act on.
-This is where CMDB depth becomes more than a hygiene issue.
 AI agents embedded in your ITSM platform are only as reliable as the asset data underneath them, and most CMDBs cannot tell an agent how fresh their data actually is.

-Virima extends what it already does today, service map rescan and discovery-driven CI relationships, into trusted runtime truth: asset data that carries a confidence signal and a clear source.
-When confidence in a record degrades, Virima refreshes it before a decision depends on it, and every record can point back to where it came from, whether that is Virima discovery or a connected source.
-That gives both your people and any AI agents acting in your environment a defensible basis for the decisions they make.
-It is a foundation that works with the agents you already use, not a replacement for them.
+Virima extends its discovery-driven foundation into trusted runtime truth: asset data that carries a confidence signal and a clear source.
+When confidence in a record degrades, Virima refreshes it before a decision depends on it.
+And every record can point back to where it came from — whether that is Virima discovery or a connected source.
+That gives both your team and any AI agents acting in your environment a defensible basis for the decisions they make.

-ViVID™ service mapping: from asset data to business context
+ViVID™ service maps: from asset data to business context

 Once your CMDB reflects reality, the next layer is understanding what business services those assets support.
 Virima’s ViVID™ service mapping turns CI relationship data into visual application-to-infrastructure dependency maps.

-Virima integrates with ServiceNow, Jira Service Management, Ivanti, HaloITSM, Xurrent, Hornbill, and TeamDynamix.
+Virima integrates with the ITSM platforms in this guide — ServiceNow, Jira Service Management, Ivanti, Halo, Xurrent, Hornbill, and TeamDynamix.
 Not as an ITSM replacement, but as the discovery and CMDB layer that lets your service management software work the way the brochure promised.

 How to choose the right ITSM software for your organization